kserve/website/docs/modelserving/v1beta1/llm/huggingface/README.md

 The preprocess and post-process handlers are already implemented based on different ML tasks, for example text classification, token-classification, text-generation, text2text-generation, fill-mask.

-KServe Hugging Face runtime by default uses [`vLLM`]((https://github.com/vllm-project/vllm)) backend to serve `text generation` and `text2text generation` LLM models for faster time-to-first-token(TTFT) and higher token generation throughput than the Hugging Face API. vLLM is implemented with common inference optimization techniques, such as paged attention, continuous batching and an optimized CUDA kernel.
+KServe Hugging Face runtime by default uses [`vLLM`](https://github.com/vllm-project/vllm) backend to serve `text generation` and `text2text generation` LLM models for faster time-to-first-token (TTFT) and higher token generation throughput than the Hugging Face API. vLLM is implemented with common inference optimization techniques, such as [PagedAttention](https://vllm.ai), [continuous batching](https://www.anyscale.com/blog/continuous-batching-llm-inference) and an optimized CUDA kernel.
-If the Model is not supported by the vLLM engine, KServe falls back to the Hugging Face backend as a failsafe.
+If the model is not supported by the vLLM engine, KServe falls back to the Hugging Face backend as a failsafe.

 ## Supported ML Tasks
 The Hugging Face runtime supports the following ML tasks: